 Live Resin is a Superior Cannabis Concentrate

 A cannabis dispensary offers a selection of cannabis concentrates that can stupify the novice cannabis user.
+Torrey Holistics provides a superior selection of live resin carts for users.
 Terms such as live resin, full-spectrum, and whole plant cannabis have subtle differences in meaning but can alter the consumer experience greatly.
 Understanding that there are differences in the quality and composition of different cannabis categories is the first step towards finding the ideal product.
 In particular, full-spectrum live resin concentrates are one such category rising in popularity due to the unique benefits they have to offer.

 Traditional concentrates can end up being inferior to full-spectrum live resin concentrates because the extraction process used in their formulation typically requires a dry plant product.
 Many of the terpenes and therapeutic cannabis compounds can be destroyed in this drying process.
 Consequently, the consumer may not experience the full benefits offered by the synergistic interplay of compounds found in a particular strain.
 This research-backed concept is known as the Entourage Effect and supports the idea that all of these compounds come together to create a therapeutic effect that is greater than the sum of its isolated compounds alone.